-4 232.
-Illinois HSA members received conflicting responses when they requested 5 guidance about how to comply with the March 14 DEI Ban.
-Some members were told that 6 their Program Specialists could not discuss it.
-Some members were advised to delete words 7 like "diversity," "equity," "inclusion," and "accessibility" from their renewal applications but 8 to otherwise leave the substance of the programs the same.
-And other members were instructed 9 to remove entire sections of their applications-such as an anti-bias training, and a program goal aimed at addressing the marginalization of underrepresented groups in the workplace - and 1 resubmit them.

-233. Pennsylvania HSA members have likewise experienced mass confusion about the scope and meaning of the March 14 DEI Ban, with conflicting guidance given by Program Specialists.
-Some members were told by Program Specialists to remove the word "inclusion" from grant applications, while others were told using it and similar words found in the Performance Standards was permissible.

-234. Other agencies have not been given any further guidance about how to interpret these terms.
-Compounding the confusion, on April 1, 2025, all the Program Specialists in the states where Plaintiffs operate were fired and Plaintiffs have not been able to receive any updated interpretation of the March 14 DEI Ban.
+- 251. Illinois HSA members received conflicting responses when they requested guidance about how to comply with the March 14 DEI Letter.
+Some members were told that their Program Specialists could not discuss it.
+Some members were advised to delete words like "diversity," "equity," "inclusion," and "accessibility" from their renewal applications but to otherwise leave the substance of the programs the same.
+And other members were instructed to remove entire sections of their applications-such as an anti-bias training, and a program goal aimed at addressing the marginalization of underrepresented groups in the workplace and resubmit them. - 252.
+Pennsylvania HSA members have likewise experienced mass confusion about the scope and meaning of the March 14 DEI Letter, with conflicting guidance given by Program Specialists.
+Some members were told by Program Specialists to remove the word "inclusion" from grant applications, while others were told using it and similar words found in the Performance Standards was permissible. - 253.
+Other agencies have not been given any further guidance about how to interpret these terms.
+Compounding the confusion, on April 1, 2025, all the Program Specialists in the states where Plaintiffs operate were fired and Plaintiffs have not been able to receive any updated interpretation of the March 14 DEI Letter. - 254.
+The April 16 DEIA Certification appears, in several respects, even broader in scope and more serious in consequence.
+Unlike the March 14 DEI Letter, the April 16 DEIA Certification explicitly bans activities that "advance or promote" "accessibility."
+The

-235. The April 16 DEIA Certification appears, in several respects, even broader in scope and more serious in consequence.
-Unlike the March 14 DEI Ban, the April 16 DEIA Certification explicitly bans activities that "advance or promote" "accessibility."
-The Certification also imposes the additional threats that, if an agency is engaged in "illegal DEIA" or "discriminatory equity ideology" activities, HHS can claw back already disbursed grant funds and the agency may be subject investigation and liability under the False Claims Act, which includes the potential of treble damages and the criminal prosecution.
+Certification also imposes the additional threats that, if an agency is engaged in "illegal DEIA" or "discriminatory equity ideology" activities, HHS can claw back already disbursed grant funds and the agency may be subject investigation and liability under the False Claims Act, which includes the potential of treble damages and the criminal prosecution.

-236. Currently, Members of Plaintiff Head Start Associations do not know whether use of the following educational methods, services, and tools are permitted under the March 14 DEI Ban and/or April 16 DEIA Certification, such as:
+- 255. Currently, Members of Plaintiff Head Start Associations do not know whether use of the following educational methods, services, and tools are permitted under the March 14 DEI Letter and/or April 16 DEIA Certification, such as: - a.

-- a.
 Interpretation and translation services and devices in the classroom; - b.
 Including different types of family structures, including single parents or LGBTQIA+ families in lessons, recruitment, or any learning materials; - c.
 Nutrition services that meet the needs of children with disabilities and those with special cultural or religious dietary needs; - d.
 Specialized staff who work specifically with children with disabilities; - e.
 Purchasing books, music, or toys which reflect the identities of their students; or - f.
-Partnering with a Spanish immersion classroom at a local school b.
-The March 14 DEI Ban and April 16 DEIA Certification conflict with the requirements of the Head Start Act and the Rehabilitation Act.
+Partnering with a Spanish immersion classroom at a local school - 256.
+Because of this uncertainty, and the extreme consequences of noncompliance, agencies cannot know how to conform their behavior to comply with the March 14 DEI Letter and are thus subject to arbitrary and subjective enforcement. - b.
+The March 14 DEI Letter and April 16 DEIA Certification conflict with the requirements of the Head Start Act and the Rehabilitation Act. - 257.
+The March 14 DEI Letter and April 16 DEIA Certification also contravene the requirements that Congress set for the Head Start program.